Physician Assistant Liability Insurance

 • Claims history and documentation quality.

-• State legal climate and multi-state practice.
+• State legal climate and multi-state practice — higher-litigation states cost more; multi-state telehealth adds exposure.

 ⬆ Back to contents